 In 1993, as a response to an international trade ban to protect wild rhinos, the Chinese government banned the use of rhino horn in traditional Chinese medicine, removing rhino horn from the Chinese pharmacopoeia administered by the Ministry of Health of the People's Republic of China.
-Yet rhino horn is still in demand for use within Traditional Chinese Medicine across China and Southeast Asia.
-6 Western pharmaceutical studies concluded that, while in high dosage rhino horn might slightly reduce fever, it is not worth pursuing as a medicine, particularly because acetaminophen works more effectively.
-However, demand for its use as a traditional medicine and a speculative asset in Asia appears to have grown in recent years.
-People that use rhino horn believe it helps relieve fever, improve sexual competency, detoxify the body, and, in recent years, serve as a magical cure for cancer and hangovers in Vietnam, with no conclusive medical scientific evidence.
-Rhino horn is also used to demonstrate affluence and social status both as a party drug and as a gift to important political officials.
+Yet rhino horn is still in demand for use within Traditional Chinese Medicine across China and Southeast Asia6.
+Western pharmaceutical studies concluded that, while in high dosage, rhino horn might slightly reduce fever, it is not worth pursuing as a medicine, particularly because acetaminophen works more effectively.78 However, demand for its use as a traditional medicine and a speculative asset in Asia appears to have grown in recent years.
+People that use rhino horn believe it helps relieve fever, improve sexual competency, detoxify the body, and in recent years in Vietnam, serves as a magical cure for cancer and hangovers, with no conclusive medical scientific evidence.9 Rhino horn is also used to demonstrate affluence and social status both as a party drug and as a gift to important political officials.10 who said they wanted to buy or consume rhino horn in the future."13

 The need for a magical cancer cure is likely the result of the 150,000 new cases diagnosed in Vietnam annually, combined with a shortage of radiotherapy machines in the country.
-The long waitlist for radiotherapy means many people die before they can be treated.
+The long waitlist for radiotherapy means many people die before they can be treated.11

-Vietnam has been identified as "the principal end-use market" for rhino horn by the IUCN, TRAFFIC, and Asian Rhino Specialist Groups, 12 A survey by World Wildlife Fund and TRAFFIC in 2013 found that "educated, successful and powerful individuals are the main market for horns."
-Of those surveyed who are not currently using rhino horn, "16% are 'intenders':
+Vietnam has been identified as "the principal end-use market" for rhino horn by the IUCN, Traffic, and Asian Rhino Specialist Groups.12 A survey by WWF and TRAFFIC in 2013 found that "educated, successful and powerful individuals are the main market for horns."
+Of those surveyed who are not currently using rhino horn, "16% are 'intenders', individuals